akhilrao/orbital-ownership-data/README.md

 This repository contains data and code to track orbital-use patterns, including concentration measures, over time.
 It currently combines and cleans data from the Union of Concerned Scientists and Space-Track.org to create a panel of satellites, operators, and years.

-Gordon Lewis and Ethan Berner (@ethanberner) contributed immensely to the construction of this dataset.

 ## Relation to other replication materials

 A version of this dataset was used in the paper "Oligopoly competition between satellite constellations will reduce economic welfare from orbit use".
 The final dataset can also be downloaded from the replication files for that paper: https://doi.org/10.57968/Middlebury.23816994.v1  .
 Repeatable code and data associated with Figure 1 of that paper can be found in the Middlebury Institutional Repository : https://doi.org/10.57968/Middlebury.23982468.v1 .
 The MIR code and datasets will recreate the same dataset used in that paper.
 This is a "living" version of the project to track orbital-use patterns and will continue to be updated.